 - Participation for all newly admitted undergraduate students is required for Golden Bear Advising, Golden Bear Prep, and Golden Bear Orientation.
 There are elements of each which are mandatory for each student; that is, not completing them can adversely affect your enrollment at UC Berkeley.
 Note: Any event that is tied to your enrollment will be clearly identified.

-- Based on the Chancellor’s announcement that students prepare to participate in person during the Fall 2021 semester, some components of Golden Bear Orientation will also exist in person.
+- Fall 2021 Golden Bear Orientation: based on the Chancellor’s announcement that students prepare to participate in person during the Fall 2021 semester, some components of Golden Bear Orientation will also exist in person.

-- Many events will continue to be hosted only in a virtual format.
-Examples of daily in person events include GBO small groups discussions and events for large groups each evening.
-See the GBO Sample Schedule for details about the overall schedule, including a breakdown of virtual and in person events.
+- See the GBO Sample Schedule for details about the overall schedule, including a breakdown of virtual and in person events.

 - Each component of Golden Bear Orientation is designed to help your transition to Berkeley.

-Student Needs for August 2021 Golden Bear Orientation
+Student Needs for Spring 2022 Golden Bear Orientation